 Tier 1 Tier 2 Total

 US\$ millions US\$ millions US\$ millions

 Share capital 2,500.0 - 2,500.0

 Share premium 7.6 - 7.6

-Compulsory reserve 169.2 - 169.2
+Compulsory reserve 179.4 - 179.4

-Voluntary reserve 106.7 - 106.7
+Voluntary reserve 116.9 - 116.9

-Retained earnings (950.7) - (950.7)
+Retained earnings (870.7) - (870.7)

-Interim retained profits for the period - 56.3 56.3

-Unrealised (losses) / gains on fair valuing AFS equity investments s (1.4) 6.3 4.9
+Unrealised (losses) / gains on fair valuing AFS equity investments (3.2) 11.0 7.8

-Collective impairment provisions (subject to 1.25% RWA limitation n) - 138.3 138.3
+Collective impairment provisions (subject to 1.25% RWA limitation) - 129.0 129.0

-Subordinated term finance - 511.0 511.0
+Subordinated term finance - 438.8 438.8

-Tier 1 and tier 2 capital base 1,831.4 711.9 2,543.3
+Tier 1 and tier 2 capital base 1,930.0 578.8 2,508.8

 Tier 1 capital is defined as capital of the same or close to the character of paid up capital and comprises share capital, share premium, retained earnings and eligible reserves.
-Retained losses are included in tier 1 following the external audit.
-Eligible reserves exclude revaluation gains and losses arising on the remeasurement to fair value of available-for-sale securities and derivative cash flow hedging transactions, with the exception of unrealised gross losses arising on the remeasurement to fair value of equity securities classified as available-for-sale.
+Retained losses, after inclusion of profits for the current year, are included in tier 1 following the external audit.
+Eligible reserves exclude revaluation gains and losses arising on the remeasurement to fair value of available-for-sale securities and derivative cash flow hedging transactions, with the exception of unrealised gains and losses arising on the remeasurement to fair value of equity securities classified as available-for-sale.
+Unrealised losses on equity securities classified as available-for-sale are included in tier 1 capital.
+Unrealised gains on equity securities classified as available-for-sale are included in tier 2 capital.

-Tier 2 capital comprises interim retained profits for the period, qualifying subordinated term finance, collective impairment provisions and 45 per cent of unrealised gross gains arising on the remeasurement to fair value of equity securities classified as available-for-sale.
+Tier 2 capital comprises qualifying subordinated term finance, collective impairment provisions and 45 per cent of unrealised gross gains arising on the remeasurement to fair value of equity securities classified as available-for-sale.

-The subordinated term finance facilities, amounting to US\$511.0 million, represent unsecured obligations of the Group and are subordinated in right of payment to the claims of depositors and other creditors of the Group that are not also subordinated.
+The subordinated term finance facilities, amounting to US\$438.8 million, represent unsecured obligations of the Group and are subordinated in right of payment to the claims of depositors and other creditors of the Group that are not also subordinated.
 The subordinated term finance facilities have been approved for inclusion in tier 2 capital for regulatory capital adequacy purposes by the CBB.
+During the last five years before maturity, a cumulative amortisation (discount) factor of 20 per cent per year is to be applied to the facilities.
+At 31st December 2010, the amortisation amount excluded from tier 2 capital amounted to US\$72.2 million.